 How to do perfect pastels for your curtains and blinds from Norwich Sunblinds

 A quick glance in homeware shops or a flick through the fashion or interior design pages of a magazine is all you need to see what is happening colour wise this Autumn.
 Mingling with the warm berry shades, charcoal tones and rich velvet fabrics are a host of pastel colours from blush pink to pale pistachio.
 With the turning back of the clocks, perhaps you are not ready to welcome the colder weather and darker days yet.
 Pastels are the ideal way to lighten your home and work especially well in blinds and curtains.
-Why not pop into a Norwich Sunblinds showroom to pick out your perfect pastel shade?
+Why not pop into our Attleborough showroom to pick out your perfect pastel shade?

 7 ways to do pastel inspired blinds and curtains from Norwich Sunblinds